Nonlinear flows and rigidity results on compact manifolds: Introduction and main results

-and \eqref{Eqn} has non constant solutions for any $\lambda>\lambda_1$.
-We can actually give another integral criterion for rigidity that slightly improves the result of Theorem~\ref{Thm:Main}.
-Recalling that~$\theta$ defined in Theorem~\ref{Thm:LV} is given by
+and \eqref{Eqn} has non-constant solutions for any $\lambda>\lambda_1$.
+We can actually give another integral criterion for rigidity that slightly improves on the result of Theorem~\ref{Thm:Main}.
+Recalling that~$\theta$ is given as in Theorem~\ref{Thm:LV} by

 let us define

 where $\mathrm H_gu$ denotes Hessian of $u$, and define \be{LambdaStar} \Lambda_\star:=\inf_{u\in\H^2(\M)\setminus\{0\}}\frac{\displaystyle(1-\theta)\iM{(\Delta_gu)^2}+\frac{\theta\,d}{d-1}\iM{\Big[\,\|\mathrm Q_g u\|^2+\Ric(\nabla u,\nabla u)\Big]}}{\displaystyle\iM{|\nabla u|^2}}\;. \ee It is obvious that